North American P-51D Mustang and F-51D

 The Dominican Republic set up an army air force in 1933.
 In 1942 it took side for the Allies but the Second World war was hardly relevant in the region (except for German submarine attacks).
 Types were Kaydets and after the war some 10 P-38 Lightnings.
 In 1947 the 'Rio Treaty" was signed.
 The F-51D was delivered to the "Fuerza Aérea Dominicana" with first six aircraft acquired in 1948, followed by 44 ex-Swedish F-51Ds purchased in 1948 and a further Mustang obtained from an unknown source.
 It was the last nation to have any Mustangs in service, with some remaining in use as late as 1984!
 Some aircraft had a shark mouth.

 Later on the USA supplied from 1984 also some 8 Cessna OA-37B aircraft and a large variety of helicopters.
 Latest types includes Super Hueys.
 A mixed fleet of transports is also operated though in small numbers including some CASA CN.212.
 Some 8 EMBRAER Super Tucanos delivered from 2009 now seem to have replaced the OA-37's.
+Mid 2024 it was announced that 7 second-hand ENAER T-35C basic trainers were acquired from Spain.

 Various bases seem to be in use but the serviceability of the aircraft is a bit unclear.